 A secure and stable code base is a much-needed foundation for the healthy growth of any software product.
 However, the reality of software development is that hasty architecture decisions, security breaches, messy code and other technical debt issues missed at the early coding stages can lead to significant rework in the future.
 That’s why getting a regular code audit and improving the code while the code base is smaller is something that can make the difference between the success and failure of your startup.

 At Anadea, we have experience in performing code audits of software systems, web and mobile apps.
-Contact us to learn more about our software audit services.
+Contact us to learn more about our code audit services.
 We would be happy to check the current state of your project, assess its scalability, maintainability and security.